 : to identify factors contributing to pelvic floor pain

-: to access outcome of pelvic floor surgery (changes in anatomy, tissue elasticity and function)
+: to quantify outcome of pelvic floor surgery (POP, SUI)

 - RF, Laser